hertogp/stitch/_readme.md

 - the codeblock's contents

 All values are combined to a single string with all whitespace removed.
-The fingerprint is then the sha1r- hash of that string.
+The fingerprint is then the sha1-hash of that string.

-Options that donot influence any actual results are omitted (like `exe`, `log` etc.).
+Options that do not influence any actual results are omitted (like `exe` itself or `log` etc.).
 Sorting and whitespace removal means consistent fingerprints and makes it useful to detect changes in the codeblock and/or its options.

-So if `exe=maybe` and files exists for the newly calculated fingerprint, the codeblock doesn't run again and previous results will be used instead.
+However, sometimes a codeblock simply serves to download some periodically updated file from somewhere.
+Since nothing changed in the codeblock itself, a downloaded file seems up-to-date.
+Setting `exe=yes` will ensure the download is performed when converting the document.

-Swapping `exe` to a different value won't affect the sha-fingerprint.
+Set `exe=no` to avoid downloading each time the document is converted or to avoid heavy computations caused by a codeblock while working on other parts of the document.

 ### `fmt`